September 11, 2025 2:42 am

 Islamic Artifacts in The National Museum of Egyptian Civilization

-The astrolabe was created by the Greek astronomer Apollonius in the second century BCE, and it was further refined by Theon of Alexandria towards the end of the fourth century AD.
+The Greek astronomer Apollonius created the astrolabe in the second century BCE.
+Theon of Alexandria further refined it toward the end of the fourth century AD.

-The Arab astronomers added angles and azimuth circles to it.
-Abu Ishaq al-Fazari was the first in the Islamic world to create the Astrolabe in the 7th century AD., while Maryam al-Astrolabie devised the sophisticated Astrolabe in the 10th century AD.
+Arab astronomers later added angles and azimuth circles.
+In the 7th century AD, Abu Ishaq al-Fazari became the first person in the Islamic world to create an astrolabe, and in the 10th century AD, Maryam al-Astrolabie devised a sophisticated version.

 The Mahmal – Islamic Artifacts in Civilization Museum